metal3-io/cluster-api-provider-metal3/docs/getting-started.md

 - Ironic should always be the first component upgraded, before a CAPM3 / BMO upgrade using clusterctl for example, or before nodes upgrades.
 This is to ensure that the cluster is in a stable condition while upgrading Ironic.

+**Important Note:**
+Currently, when target cluster is up and node appears, CAPM3 will fetch the node and set the providerID value to BMH UUID, meaning that it is not advisable to directly map the K.Node <---> BMH after pivoting.
+However, if needed, we can still find the providerID value in Metal3Machine Spec. which enables us to do the mapping with an intermediary step, i.e K.Node <--> M3Machine <--> BMH.